varsha13152/tp/docs/UserGuide.md

   contact information.

-* User-Friendly: Whether you're new to command line tools or an experienced user, InnSync’s design caters to a broad range of technical proficiency.
+* User-Friendly: Whether you're new to command line tools or an experienced user, InnSync’s design caters to a broad range of technical proficiencies.

 ### 1.3 Why This Guide Matters
 This guide is crafted to help you fully leverage InnSync’s features.
 As an Airbnb owner, managing visitor details